siddhesh010/NASA-ASTEROID-API/README.md

 # Prerequisite for running the python script

 > Script is based on Python 3.9.7
->External Modules needed to be insatlled are:-
+>External Modules needed to be installed are:-
---PyQt5
---openpyxl
---requests
+>--PyQt5
+>--openpyxl
+>--requests

 # Usage Guide
-> --Go to NASA's [site](https://api.nasa.gov/) to generate your own API KEY --Enter API in the top text box
+> --Go to NASA's [site](https://api.nasa.gov/) to generate your own API KEY
+>--Enter API in the top text box
---Choose a start date and end date(NOT EXCEEDING 7 DAYS) --Enter a Filename of your choice(without any file extension) --Hit Get Data
+>--Choose a start date and end date(NOT EXCEEDING 7 DAYS)
+>--Enter a Filename of your choice(without any file extension)
+>--Hit Get Data
---See the Request status Box for path of the excel file saved or error messages if any (Note that only 1000 requests are allowed per hour for free useage of the API)
+>--See the Request status Box for path of the excel file saved or error messages if any
+>(Note that only 1000 requests are allowed per hour for free useage of the API)

  HAVE FUN WITH THIS FREE TOOL :) :)